How to build a company wiki that doesn't suck

 They shouldn’t have to constantly remind people how to log paid time off, where to send invoices, and how equity works.

-How to make your company wiki not suck
+How to make your Corporate Wiki not suck

 A great wiki provides all the information necessary for you and your teammates to get your work done.
 Nothing more, nothing less.
 Unfortunately, most internal knowledge bases don’t work.
 In fact, the notion of wiki and handbook feels so outdated that Bonusly refers to their Employee Handbook as the Employee Un-Handbook.
 In the handbook’s intro they explain: